• Home

 Tombstones are virtually the only place where the Etruscan language can be found today, so linguists are reduced to reading tombstones, and know very little about the language -- in spite of the fact that Etruscans had taught the Romans to read and write.

-Etruscans had, at least early on, considered Romans to be barbarians, and Romans had perhaps accepted that judgement, and this enabled the Romans to learn many things from the Etruscans, including the engineering skills needed for the construction of arches and other structures and about military tactics, wTTeaponry and military organization.
+Etruscans had, at least early on, considered Romans to be barbarians, and Romans had perhaps accepted that judgement, and this enabled the Romans to learn many things from the Etruscans, including the engineering skills needed for the construction of arches and other structures and about military tactics, weaponry and military organization.
 Even after the Roman conquest of Etruria the Romans continued to consult with Etruscans, on occasion, particularly with regard to divination and the interpretation of omens -- Etruscan priests were quite knowledgeable about such things.

 Reconstructing grammar from tombstones

+As the Etruscans became assimilated to Roman customs and adopted the language of the conquerors, they quickly forgot their own language.
+One if the few places where the Etruscan language can still be found is tombstones.
 One peculiarity of these inscriptions is their repetitious nature.
 Words, phrases and sounds are repeated, and the repetition of word endings, representing the sounds with which the words end, is making it very difficult for linguists to decipher the language, because word ending are basic to the grammatical structure of the language, and Etruscans who composed the text on the tombstones often changed the word endings so as to come up with a string of like word endings.
 These endings are often ungrammatical, but the linguists are so unfamiliar with the language that they don't know which endings are grammatically correct and which are not.

 The Bantu expansion